andreferretti/pact-man/README.md

 npm run dev
 ```

+That's it!
 The project opens automatically at `http://localhost:3000`.

 ## Scoring

-Each term has discrete options worth different points to each side.
-Both parties have a **BATNA (walk-away threshold) of 30 points** — if your final score is below that, you're better off with no deal.
+Each one of the 5 negotiation terms has options worth different points to each side.
+Both parties have a BATNA (walk-away threshold) of 30 points — if your final score is below that, you're better off with no deal.

-Some options are **No Deal** for one side, meaning the other party will never accept them.
+Some options are "No Deal", meaning that you (or the VC) should never accept them.
+See the table below:

 ### Founder Score Sheet

+This table shows the options and points for the Founder.

 | Term | Options | Points |
 | :--- | :--- | :--- |